jw120/mal/jw-c/README.md

 Todo

-- Tidy code (done through env_test)
+- Tidy code (done upto reader.c)
+- Add asserts more thorogulhly

 - Function docs in header files only (and in .c for static files)
-- Review code and tidy

 - Check have exception short circurting everywhere (as in equals)

 readline